After an accident, many people wonder if hiring a lawyer is really necessary or whether handling a claim on their own

 Can I get the same results in my case by trying to handle it on my own?

-Insurance companies will get the better of you every time, so you need solid legal representation when dealing with them.
+Insurance companies will get the better of you every time, so you need solid legal representation when dealing with

 What type of lawyer should I hire for my case?